 Andrew Feiler is a fifth generation Georgian.
 Having grown up Jewish in Savannah, he has been shaped by the rich complexities of the American South.
 Andrew has long been active in civic life.
 He has helped create over a dozen community initiatives, serves on multiple not-for-profit boards, and is an active advisor to numerous elected officials and political candidates.
 His art is an extension of his civic values.

-Andrew’s Rosenwald school images have received a number of pre-publication honors.
+Andrew’s Rosenwald school images have received a number of early honors.
 Photolucida named them a 2020 Top 50 portfolio and Photoville selected them for The Fence, an outdoor exhibition displayed internationally in eleven cities.
 They were also part of the Currents 2020 exhibition at the Ogden Museum of Southern Art in New Orleans.
 The solo exhibition of this work will premiere at the National Center for Civil and Human Rights in Atlanta in May 2021.

 Andrew’s earlier book, Without Regard to Sex, Race, or Color, was also published by the University of Georgia Press.
 Focused on the largely abandoned campus of an historically black college, this body of artistic documentary photography offers a new way into the debate raging in our society about the essential role education has played as the foundation of the American Dream.